lynkeib/lynkeib.github.io/README.md

 ## About Me

 Hi there!
 Welcome!
 I am Chengyin, a MSBA student studying at USC and will graduate in May 2020.
 I am really passionate about using my technical skills and my understanding of data to help the business improve its efficiency and profitability.
-As big fan of programming as well, I also work on some development projects that can be helpful to the friends around me in my spare time.
+As a big fan of programming as well, I also work on some development projects that can be helpful to the friends around me in my spare time.

 ## About This Site